d3zd3z/hkg18/normal.md

       managing client certificates has shown to be overly complicated for a majority of web uses.
 There are specialized applications where this is indeed done.
+{{{JOCKE: This section is all good, but for TSC I believe it is too much
+	information.
+I would recommend something like this:
+		- TSC: Keep it very short, give a high level overview.
+Keep the amount of information in TSC slids to a minimum.
+		- Connect: Here you can use more information, split it up on a couple of different slides.
+		- Pure documentation, explanation (like on GitHub), you can keep it all.
+}}}

 ## Big picture